Affordable Church Websites

 Do you want to pay someone $20 per hour for one hour of work per week?

 Are they qualified as a 1099 subcontractor or do they need to be on the payroll?

 If they’re on the payroll, do they need insurance or retirement?

 Who will verify the changes are made in a timely manner?

-Hiring a very part time employee often increases the workload for the pastoral staff.
-We (CalTech Web founders, Brandon and Nathan) have both been in church ministry for many years and understand the difficulties and nuances that pastors face every day.
+Hiring a very part-time employee often increases the workload for the pastoral staff.
+The two CalTech Web founders, Brandon and Nathan, have both been in church ministry for many years and understand the difficulties and nuances that pastors face every day.
 We want to help alleviate those problems so that you can focus on your ministry while we support your ministry from the outside.

 In-House vs. Outsourcing Church Website Creation and Maintenance